roman-milk/roman-milk.github.io/troubled-waters.md

  Irina walked Alex to his room and told him to change back into his robe.
 She waited while he did so and took his luggage again when she left.
 After lying on the bed for a few minutes he decided to search the boat for Lorelei.
 He knew he should stay away from her, there was less chance that someone might figure out their relationship if they kept apart, but Zdrokov's answer about the missing black whore had made him extremely nervous.
 He convinced himself he needed to warn Lorelei to be careful, but mostly he just had an aching need to see her.
 That's why it seemed like an answered prayer when he opened the door to his room to find her standing there in tiny white shorts and a blue bikini top.

  She launched herself into his arms, burying her face in his shoulder and bursting into tears.
 He pulled her closer to him, nearly forcing the air from her with his overenthusiastic embrace.
-Report_Story #2